-- Diversity-including gender, age, ethnicity, disability, indigenous status, and geographical background-of the existing directors of the board, senior management, and potential nominees - The level of representation of women, indigenous peoples, persons with disabilities, and members of visible minorities (each a "Designated Group") on the board and in senior management positions.
+- Diversity-including gender, age, ethnicity, disability, indigenous status, and geographical background-of the existing directors of the board, senior management, and potential nominees. - The level of representation of Designated Groups on the board and in senior management positions.
 When sourcing candidates-internally or externally using a recruitment firm-the committee ensures that the candidates considered include members from one or more Designated Groups.

-In 2023, five of ten (50%) of our board nominees are women.
-Two nominees, Angeline Chen and Celina Wang Doka, are members of a visible minority (representing 20% of our board).
+In 2024, five of nine (55%) of our board nominees are women.
+Two nominees, Angeline Chen and Celina Wang Doka, are members of a visible minority (representing 22% of our board).
 No nominees are indigenous peoples or persons with disabilities (as defined under applicable Canadian corporate law).
 Three of seven (43%) of our C-Suite are women and two of seven (29%) are members of a visible minority.
 None are indigenous peoples or persons with disabilities.

-Diversity is represented at all levels of our Company.
-Although greater representation of Designated Groups on the board and in senior management is important to the Company's IDE aspirations, the board does not believe that quotas or a set formulaic approach results in identifying and selecting the best candidates.
-While the Company has not established fixed targets for the representation of Designated Groups on the board or in senior management, we are committed to tracking and enhancing inclusion and diversity metrics in the organization.
-In 2022, two of the Company's five Named Executive Officers (NEOs) are women: Theresa Jang, a woman and visible minority, is Stantec's Chief Financial Officer, and Catherine Schefer is Stantec's COO (Global).
+In 2023, two of the Company's five Named Executive Officers (NEOs) are women: Theresa Jang, a woman and visible minority, is Stantec's Chief Financial Officer, and Catherine Schefer is Stantec's COO (Global).
 The Company's broader executive team is also increasingly diverse.
-Susan Walter acts as executive vice president (Infrastructure), Susan Reisbord as executive vice president (Environmental Services), and Asifa Samji, a woman and visible minority, is our Chief People & Inclusion Officer.
+Susan Walter acts as executive vice president (Infrastructure), Susan Reisbord as executive vice president (Environmental Services), and Asifa Samji, a woman and visible minority, is our Executive Vice President and Chief People & Inclusion Officer.

 At an operational level, Stantec is committed to shaping a culture of opportunity where everyone can bring their whole selves to work in an environment that is welcoming, accepting, safe, and supporting.
-IDE Councils based in all of our major geographical locations-Canada, the United States, Continental Europe & the Middle East, Asia Pacific, the United Kingdom & Ireland, and Latin America-manage our IDE initiatives and report their progress directly to our Chief People & Inclusion Officer, who, in turn, reports progress to our full C-Suite and the board.
-Stantec also provides unconscious bias training to address unintended barriers to inclusion within our organization.
+The program is led by a dedicated IDE team who directly report to our Chief People & Inclusion Officer.
+Our company-wide IDE Council is sponsored by our Chief Executive Officer and chaired by the Chief People & Inclusion Officer.
+It provides strategic direction to councils in each of our major geographies who implement our strategy in their offices, business lines, and regions.
+These councils report their progress directly to our Chief People & Inclusion Officer, who, in turn, reports progress to our full C-Suite and the board.